 On average, I spoke to 2 family members, 2 close friends, 2 friends, 1 acquaintance, and 7 strangers.

-Analysis in progress.
+Collection and/or analysis in progress.